Germany EU Blue Card for Young Professionals: HR Guide 2025

 Where to Apply and Appointment Details

-• Outside Germany: Apply at the German embassy or consulate in the employee’s home country via the Federal Foreign Office Consular Services Portal.
-Appointment wait times can range from weeks to over five months, so book early.
+- Outside Germany: Apply at the German embassy or consulate in the employee’s home or residence country via the Federal Foreign Office Consular Services Portal.
+Appointment wait times can range from weeks to over five months, so submit online application early.

-• Appointment Tips: Employees should arrive on time with organized documents.
-Caseworkers may speak only German, so consider providing a translator.
-Submit documents, provide biometrics, and pay fees (card or transfer, no Girocard in Berlin).
-A confirmation form and payment card are issued.
+- Appointment Tips: Employees should arrive on time with organized documents.
+Officers at the local authorities may speak only German, so consider providing a translator.
+Submit documents, provide biometrics, and pay fees (In Berlin, , credit card or PayPal only).
+A confirmation form and electronic residence permit card (eAT) are issued.

 Salary Levels for Young Professionals